 A closed-form solution to this equation is not available and we adopted a fixed-point resolution technique.
 We numerically checked that such a fixed point iteration converges toward the maximum likelihood estimate $\widehat{\alpha{\text{ML}}}$ within a reasonable number of iterations (see Section 5.1.2).
-In addition, following the lines of [14], we found that solving this ML problem via an Expectation-Maximization algorithm leads to the exact same iterated procedure, whose solution then coincides with the MLE.
+In addition, following the lines of [13], we found that solving this ML problem via an Expectation-Maximization algorithm leads to the exact same iterated procedure, whose solution then coincides with the MLE.

 This striking accordance draws an indirect justification for the geometric transformation of relation (18).
 Indeed, let us suppose that, regardless of the choice α^{ap} , the transformed variable $\langle i \rangle{(\alpha^{ap})}(Y)$ does follow a heavy-tailed Pareto distribution with tail exponent α .
-This assertion can be justified as follows.
-Firstly, given that the random variable X follows a Pareto distribution with tail exponent α , the random variable Y is asymptotically heavy-tailed with the same exponent α .
-This is proved in two different ways in [19] and [7].
-In [19], the proof is based on the study of the generating functions of X and Y with a Tauberian Theorem (see [5, p.
-333]).
-In [7], the proof is based on a Berry-Esséen Theorem (see [16, p.
-542]).
-Then, given that the random variable Y is asymptotically heavy-tailed with tail exponent α , equation (44) of appendix B clearly shows that the transformed variable $\langle i \rangle{(\alpha^{ap})}(Y)$ is also asymptotically heavy-tailed with the same exponent α .
-Experimentally, we checked that this heavy-tailness of $\langle i \rangle{(\alpha^{ap})}(Y)$ indeed holds when considering only the observations y_k larger than some threshold j{\min} rarely exceeding 3 or so.
+Although it was not possible to theoretically support this assertion, we experimentally checked that it asymptotically holds when considering only the observations y_k larger than some threshold j{\min} rarely exceeding 3 or so.
 Under this hypothesis, maximization of the corresponding maximum likelihood principle leads to the equation